status-im/feature-specs/content/raw/chat/activity_center.md

 * The user MAY accept or reject a contact request in the activity center
 * The user MUST be able to accept a contact request directly in this type of activity item
 * The user MUST be able to decline & block a contact request directly in this type of activity item
-* Clicking the context menu of this type of activity item MUST show 2 options: "view profile" and "Decline and Block"
+* Clicking the context menu of this type of activity item MUST show 3 options: "view profile" and "rename" and "Decline and Block"
+* Clicking "View profile" MUST open the profile modal for that user
+* Clicking "Rename" MUST open the profile modal for that user in that rename user section
+* Clicking "Decline and Block" MUST Reject the contact request
+* Clicking "Decline and Block" MUST Block that contact
 * If a contact request item is rejected it MUST display "Declined"
 * If a contact request item is rejected and blocked it MUST display "Declined & Blocked"
 * If a contact request item is accepted it MUST display "Accepted"
-* Clicking on this type of activity item MUST open that chat and jump to that message
+* Clicking on this type of activity item MUST NOT do anything

 ### Mentions